-\paragraph{\textbf{Causal Learning}} Causal learning guides models to focus on genuine cause-and-effect relationships rather than relying on spurious correlations in the data, e.g., variable or API names that are not actual causes of vulnerabilities.
+\textit{\textbf{Causal Learning (T2.3.2)}} guides models to focus on genuine cause-and-effect relationships rather than relying on spurious correlations in the code, e.g., variable or API names that are not actual causes of vulnerabilities.
 Rahman et al.~\cite{rahmanCausalDeepLearning2024} identify such spurious features via semantic-preserving perturbations (e.g., variable renaming or dead-code injection) and then systematically remove their influence using causal inference techniques.
-Specifically, they simulate interventions, i.e., asking how the model would behave if certain spurious features were actively changed, and block non-causal paths by conditioning on known spurious factors.
-This strategy allows the model to rely on invariant, causally-relevant features and thereby improve robustness and generalization to unseen or perturbed code scenarios, such as different projects or naming conventions.
+Specifically, they simulate interventions, i.e., asking how the model would behave if certain spurious features were actively changed, and block non-causal paths by conditioning on known spurious features.
+This strategy allows the model to rely on causally relevant features and, thereby, improve robustness and generalization to unseen or perturbed code scenarios, such as different projects or naming conventions.